 Sometimes homebridge will fail or have issues, so there is a homebridge help page to help you look at your logs and your homebridge configurations.
 This help page is located on the local website.

-All firmware updates will contain the hardware type and be appended by the date-based versions, so eddy_bridge_pi0w_02.07.2020 is for Raspberry PI Zero W with the date of February 7, 2020.
+All firmware updates will contain the hardware type, so eddy_bridge_pi0w is for Raspberry PI Zero W. The firmware version will be at the bottom of each page on the local website (http://eddy.local) such as 2020.02.07 which is the date of February 7, 2020.

 Nodejs and NPM out of date?

-No, the NodeJS version Eddy Bridge uses is 10.18.1 LTS (Long Term Support) and is NOT out of date, but also is not using the latest LTS version; this will be addressed later in 2020, when switching to a newer development branch.
+No, the NodeJS version Eddy Bridge uses is 10.18.1 LTS (Long Term Support) and is NOT out of date, but also is not using the latest LTS version; this will be addressed in a future update in Fall 2020, when switching to a newer development branch.

 Installing .Deb Packages

 There is a package manager called dpkg but you will have trouble installing most any debian package because the underlying os does not have many dependencies installed.